TheRensei/VolumetricClouds/README.md

 (This project is in Unity 2019.1.8f1)

 *I started learning shaders a month before uploading this so this shader is by no means perfect.
-Code is mostl commented, but everything *should* be clear enough.*
+Code is mostly commented, but everything *should* be clear enough.*

 Features: